jlacar/aoc-2023-kotlin/resources/Day07.md

 Day 7: Camel Cards, Part 1 (my puzzle input) --> 251216224
 ```

-All author's and non-author's bias aside, don't you think that's a beauty to behold?
+Such a beauty to behold, don't you think?

 ### Under the Hood